 Second, the Final Rule's directive regarding the utilization of surplus interconnection service for two facilities behind the same Point of Interconnection on a scheduled, periodic basis for a specified number of MW available only intermittently is not feasible under the NYISO's capacity market rules.
-Only one of the two suppliers in the proposed scenario would be able to offer into the NYISO's capacity market for an obligation month because each supplier behind the same Point of Interconnection, even if the same technology type, might have different proven capabilities (i.e., for traditional technology types, their DMNC values)39 and different outage rates (i.e., EFORd values)40, both of which are used to calculate resources' Unforced Capacity ("UCAP"), which is the quantity of capacity they are allowed to offer into the market each
+Only one of the two suppliers in the proposed scenario would be able to offer into the NYISO's capacity market for an obligation month because each supplier behind the same Point of Interconnection, even if the same technology type, might have different proven capabilities (i.e., for traditional technology types, their DMNC values)39 and different outage rates (i.e., EFORd values)40, both of which are used to calculate resources' Unforced Capacity ("UCAP"), which is the quantity of capacity they are allowed to offer into the market each Capability Period.
+Thus, were the NYISO required to implement the surplus interconnection service rule, commitment participation caps for resources at the Point of Interconnection would need to be established.
+Even if such a rule could reasonably be fashioned to identify the manner in which such resources would be qualified and the amount thereof, the energy market obligations of ICAP Suppliers that have sold UCAP for an obligation month would also need to be revised to reflect the amount in which each resource, or both, would have to offer into the Day Ahead Market for energy.
+In any case, both resources should be subject to the NYISO's Supplemental Resource Evaluation if required.

-38 See Section 5.12.7 of the Services Tariff.
-An example of the general rule when applied to a hypothetical generator that sells an ICAP equivalent of 100 MW of UCAP in a given month is that it is required to offer 100 MW of energy every day.
+of energy every day.
 That generator must have a corresponding amount of ERIS to validly offer that energy every day, even if the generator actually runs infrequently or even not at all.